-The UT Dental Branch in Houston (now part of the UT Health Science Center - Houston) comes under the authority of the Board of Regents.
+The UT Dental Branch in Houston (now part of the UT Health Science Center at Houston) comes under the authority of the Board of Regents.

 The University of Texas Postgraduate School of Medicine was established in Houston.
-(Now part of the UT Health Science Center - Houston)
+(Now part of the UT Health Science Center at Houston)

 The institution now known as The University of Texas Southwestern Medical Center accepted for administration by the Board of Regents.

 The Office of the Chancellor is created by the Board of Regents.
 James Pinckney Hart is appointed chancellor.